 - University of Tasmania, Improving Teaching and Learning Practice, Evaluation.

-- Brennan, J. & Williams, R. 2004, Collecting and Using Student Feedback: A Guide to Good Practice, Learning and Teaching Support Network, UK.
+- Brennan, J. and Williams, R. 2004, Collecting and Using Student Feedback: A Guide to Good Practice, Learning and Teaching Support Network, UK.

 - Gosling, D. 2002, Models of Peer Observation of Teaching, Learning and Teaching Support Network, UK.